top of page

 MY TAKE

 Jonas Dodoo in this video does a great job describing in plain language what should and shouldn't occur during the first several steps, including the roles that the proper firing order of the muscles and stiffness plays.
 He also adds important details under what he calls "trunk discipline" and "shin discipline".
 In my mind, this type of information can be very helpful in assessing performance and identifying what physical aspects can be addressed to help support improvement.
 This includes helping me to make sense of some of the things I'll see athletes do.
 For example, an athlete may combine a powerful block clearance with dragging a toe on the next step in order to sort of shuffle during that step and the one that follows.
-Although I don't agree with toe dragging, it may help to avoid unwanted back side mechanics, and the dragging toe can help provide stiffness during the landing after block clearance.
+Again, I don't agree with toe dragging, but in this case it may help to avoid unwanted back side mechanics, and the process of dragging a toe may include some sort of pretension as well as stiffness during the landing after block clearance that the sprinter feels is helpful.
+Possibly making up for some pretension and stiffness that was absent during the block clearance and that otherwise would have been absent during the step after clearance.

 Moving Right Along

 Mann refers to the start as consisting of "three very short air phases.
 These are performed to minimize the Vertical emphasis while maximizing the time on the ground and, thus, the ability to produce forces to accelerate the body down the track".
 Applying the forces in an effective direction, with the body in good positions should very importantly begin the pattern of having the hips to rise as the body unfolds and becomes more upright with each step.
-If the hips aren't progressively rising from early on, this likely won't occur as it should for the rest of the race, thus, negatively affecting stride length and movement efficiency in general.
+If the hips aren't progressively rising from early on, then this needs to be addressed because hips that don't rise during the early steps likely won't do so for the rest of the race, thus, negatively affecting stride length and movement efficiency in general.
 There is also the element of during the initial strides there not being the degree of plantar-flexion of the foot/ankle that is present later in the sprint.
 Although coaches stress dorsi-flexion, plantar-flexion is present as the foot is ready to contact the ground, thus contributing some springiness.
 I will go more into this in other blogs.

 High Post Position